 Frans-Jos Verdoodt (°1939) is an emeritus lecturer at University College Ghent and a guest lecturer at the University of Antwerp.
 His research focus includes the topic of ‘daensism’ and the figure of Hector Planquert.
 He is the author of De zaak Daens: een priester tussen Kerk en chistendemocratie (1993), his published dissertation.
 He was managing director and subsequently chairman of ADVN, until 2014.

 Antoon Vrints (°1978) is a senior lecturer in History at Ghent University.
 He has published widely on the topic of social history during the First World War, including Bezette stad.
-Vlaams-nationalistische collaboratie in Antwerpen tijdens de Eerste Wereldoorlog (2002), and The Theatre of the Street.
+Vlaams-nationalistische collaboratie in Antwerpen tijdens de Eerste Wereldoorlog (2002), (Martin Schoups & Antoon Vrints) De overlevenden.
+De Belgische oud-strijders tijdens het interbellum, Antwerpen, 2018, and The Theatre of the Street.
 Public violence in Antwerp during the first half of the twentieth century (2019).